Learning Speed Adaptation for Flight in Clutter: Framework

 \section{Framework}

-Our framework involves a learned policy, which is donated as the \emph{agility policy} $\pi ^{\dagger}$, a model-based trajectory planner, and the standard perception and low-level control ends.
-The agility policy and model-based trajectory planner form a hierarchical policy to optimize (\ref{eq:RL obj}).
+Our framework involves a learned policy, which is donated as $\pi ^{\dagger}$, a model-based trajectory planner, and the standard perception and low-level control ends.
+The policy $\pi ^{\dagger}$ and model-based trajectory planner form a hierarchical policy to optimize (\ref{eq:RL obj}).